-Organizational project management is not a priviledge of large companies
+Organizational Project Management is not a Privilege of Large Companies

 It is found that companies of all sizes spend roughly the same proportion of turnover on projects, but the smaller the company, the less they use project management and its tools.
 When organizations are small do require less-bureaucratic versions of project management, perhaps with different tool sets than the more traditional versions designed for medium-sized or large projects, and with different versions for medium, small and micro projects (J R Turner).
 This is the point where the research is now and where the authors wish to start from with these considerations.

 After welcoming the new ISO 21500 in September 2012 that provides guidance for project management and can be used by any type of organization and for any type of project, irrespective of complexity, size, or duration, it can be said, after first experiences using it, that this ISO proposal to businesses seems to be a mean to breach barriers to both portfolio and project management practices in small and medium enterprises (SMEs).
 ISO new guidance is a lean document: It's simple to read and brings readers basic organizational project management concepts easy to adhere to and apply.